kostyaVyrodov/education/db/relational-databases/ms-sql/QUERIES.md

 ## Cursor

+A database cursor can be thought of as a pointer to a specific row within a query result.
 Cursor is a Temporary Memory.
 It's allocated by DB server at the time of performing DML on table by a user.
 Cursor are quite slow so it's better to avoid them.
+Cursor can be used to work on each raw in db

 ### Types of Cursor